Estimated Reading Time: 15 mins

 Image by Roland DRz on pexels

-He went on to tell me what I could do to challenge the penalty and as he spoke, I couldn’t hold my tears – they began to roll down my face.
+He went on to advise what I could do to challenge the penalty and as he spoke, I couldn’t hold my tears – they began to roll down my face.

 I felt embarrassed.